awsdocs/amazon-connect-admin-guide/doc_source/create-contact-flow.md

 1. Type a name and a description for your contact flow\.

 1. Search for a contact block using the **Search** bar, or expand the relevant group to locate the block\.
-For descriptions of the contact blocks, see [Contact Block Definitions](contact-block-definitions.md)\.
+For descriptions of the contact blocks, see [Contact block definitions](contact-block-definitions.md)\.

 1. Drag and drop contract blocks onto the canvas\.
 You can add blocks in any order or sequence, as connections between elements aren't required to be strictly linear\.
 **Tip**